codophilic/LearnSpring/Spring AOP.md

 # About AOP (Aspect-Oriented Programming)
 - Imagine you have an online shopping cart.
-- People will add or remove items and accordingly the quatities will be updated, calculation of total price will be done, if any discount is applicable then it will be applied , processing payment will be done etc..
+- People will add or remove items and accordingly the quantities will be updated, calculation of total price will be done, if any discount is applicable then it will be applied , processing payment will be done etc..
 - Now the core feature in this online shopping cart for individual user includes
   - User adding or removing items
   - Updating quantities